How do I make an appointment?

 - If your therapist does not participate in your insurance network, you may be eligible for reimbursement through the out-of-network benefits of your insurance plan.
 Many of our patients receive up to 80% reimbursement of session fees after meeting their out-of-network deductibles.
 Please inquire about your insurance plan's benefits directly with your insurance provider.
 Specifically, please ask if you have out-of-network benefits for behavioral health/individual outpatient psychotherapy, the cost of your deductible, and percentage rate of reimbursement.

 - Yes.
-Our fees are flexible, and our goal is to make therapy affordable for all patients.
+Our fees are flexible, and our goal is to make therapy affordable for patients.
 For example, your therapist may offer a reduced fee, especially if you are paying out-of-network and cannot receive any reimbursement for services from your insurance company.
 Please discuss specific fee issues with your assigned therapist.

 How long are therapy sessions?

 - Intake sessions are 60 minutes.
 Treatment sessions are 45-50 minutes.
 Group sessions range from 45 - 90 minutes depending on the group.

 - The length of treatment varies depending on the kind and severity of problems and the patient's progress.
 CBT is designed to provide teachable skills so that the patient learns new and effective ways to cope with emotional and behavioral conditions.
 It cannot be said across the board how long a successful therapy will take.
 Some people will feel considerably better after just a few sessions, while others need treatment for several months.
 Generally speaking, the goal of Cognitive-Behavioral Therapy (CBT) is to keep treatment short-term (on average 12-16 sessions).
 Because of the emphasis in CBT on measurable results, we will regularly evaluate progress to determine whether additional treatment is needed.